Farm laws issue rocks Lok Sabha; Oppn demands separate discussion | Politics

 He said the Question Hour is important and it should go on.

-Similar scenes were seen when the proceedings resumed, with many opposition members trooping into the Well again and shouting slogans against the farm laws.
+Similar scenes were witnessed when the proceedings resumed, with many slogan-shouting opposition members entering the Well again.

-After various documents were tabled, the Speaker requested the agitating members to go back to their seats as he wanted to start the Zero Hour, saying it is important to talk about the problems faced by the people in the members' constituencies.
+After various documents were tabled, the Speaker requested the agitating members to return to their seats as he wanted to start the Zero Hour, saying it is important to talk about the problems faced by the people in the members' constituencies.

 However, the sloganeering continued.
 Shiromani Akali Dal leader and former union minister Harsimrat Kaur Badal was also in the Well, holding a poster against the farm laws.

-Parliamentary Affairs Minister Pralhad Joshi said he had discussions with the leaders of Opposition parties but was not taking their names and that they had agreed to start a discussion on the motion thanking the President for his address.
+Parliamentary Affairs Minister Pralhad Joshi said he had discussions with the leaders of opposition parties and they had agreed to start the discussion on the motion thanking the President for his address.

 ''Now, they have made a U-turn and that is also like an insult to the President,'' Joshi said.
 There were more than 20 members, including from the Congress, DMK, AAP and the SAD, protesting in the Well.